Boeing 929 Jetfoil

-The Boeing 929 Jetfoil is a passenger-carrying, waterjet-propelled hydrofoil by the Boeing Company.
+The Boeing 929 Jetfoil is a passenger-carrying, waterjet-propelled hydrofoil by Boeing.

-Boeing adapted many systems used in jet airplanes for hydrofoils.
+Boeing adapted many systems used in jet aircraft for hydrofoils.
 Robert Bateman led development.
 Boeing launched its first passenger-carrying waterjet-propelled hydrofoil in April 1974.
 It could carry from 167 to 400 passengers.
-It was based on technology developed for the U.S. Navy patrol hydrofoil Tucumcari, and shared technology with the Pegasus-class military patrol hydrofoils.
+It was based on technology developed for the United States Navy patrol hydrofoil Tucumcari, and shared technology with the Pegasus-class military patrol hydrofoils.
 The product line was licensed to the Japanese company Kawasaki Heavy Industries.